kebench/Capstone/ReadMe.md

 CAE and GAN used transfer learning for extracting features.
 CAE used the encoding layers for extracting the features from images while GAN used the discriminator layers.

 ## Results with Test Dataset
+The following are the accuracy results of the models used in this study:

 PCA: 20%

 CAE (200 Latent Dimension): 94.83%